 Start with our Finance & Investing Research Guide which includes links to the Library's collection of investment advisory databases.
 There are also many books and financial magazines and newsletters available.

 This page shows library locations, hours and links to directions.
-In addition to walking into our branches, there are several other ways to ask your librarian for the business answers you need, including our online Business Research Request Form.
+In addition to walking into our branches, there are several other ways to ask your librarian for the business answers you need, including our online Business Information Consultation Form.

 The Internal Revenue Service provides detailed federal tax information for businesses, with a one-stop resource for those with small businesses or who are self-employed.